Fox Chase, Philadelphia: Demographics

-The median age is 36.6 years for males and 39.0 years for females.
-Married couples made up 40.3 percent of the neighborhood's population.
-The neighborhood was 80.37 Caucasian, 8.63 percent African American, 4.75 percent Asian, 2.58 percent mixed race, .07 percent Native Hawaiian and 3.6 percent other race.
+The median age is 40.3 years for males and 43.1 years for females.
+Married couples made up 45.2 percent of the neighborhood's population.
+The neighborhood was 56.1 Caucasian, 12 percent Hispanic, 11.8 percent African American, 8.3 percent Asian, 2.6 percent mixed race, 1.9 percent Native American and 7.1 percent other race.

-The median household income for Fox Chase was $54,870 in 2011, compared with $34,207 for Philadelphia as a whole.
-The population below the poverty level in Fox Chase was 10 percent, compared with 28.4 percent for Philadelphia.
+The median household income for Fox Chase was $89,788 in 2023, compared with $60,302 for Philadelphia as a whole.
+The population below the poverty level in Fox Chase was 8.8 percent, compared with 20.3 percent for Philadelphia.

 Business

 The largest employer of Fox Chase is the internationally known Fox Chase Cancer Center, a unique facility that merges cancer research with the treatment of cancer.
 Its researchers have won Nobel Prizes for their contributions.